phayes/geoPHP/README.md

  * gisconverter.php by Arnaud Renevier <https://github.com/arenevier/gisconverter.php>
  * Dave Tarc <https://github.com/dtarc>

-This library is open-source and dual-licensed uder both the Modified BSD License and GPLv2.
+This library is open-source and dual-licensed under both the Modified BSD License and GPLv2.
 Either license may be used at your option.